Anvee Bhutani is Emmy-nominated British-American journalist

-She has reported across four continents and has covered topics ranging from the Moroccan earthquake, US-Mexico border migrant crisis, Palestinian refugees in Lebanon, British universities’ #MeToo movement and more.
+She has chased stories across four continents and has covered topics ranging from the Moroccan earthquake, US-Mexico border migrant crisis, and Palestinian refugees in Lebanon.

 Featured Work